SYR-Aegis/Ratatouille/README.md

 You need to add this line everytime you open a new terminal.
 Adding this line to bashrc would be better.
 In that case, change `pwd` with the absolute path.
+Then, run runserver.py to run the server.

+	python3 runserver.py

 ### How to crawl images
 settings.json contains all the information about the crawlling.